SAP/jenkins-library/documentation/docs/steps/detectExecuteScan.md

 ## Usage of Detect 8

-In order to use currently supported detect 8 script you have to set to parameters:
+In order to use the currently supported detect 8 script you have to set to parameters:
 useDetect8: true
 successOnSkip: true

-Second parameters is needed to avoid failure of the step in case singnature scanner min interval is not met.
+The second parameter is needed to avoid failure of the step in case the signature scanner min interval is not met.

 <a href="https://sig-product-docs.synopsys.com/bundle/integrations-detect/page/currentreleasenotes.html" target="_blank">Release notes for Detect 8</a>

 ## Rapid scan